-Samatha at Home is a newsletter consisting of articles, poems, pictures and a video from the Jātakas or the Dhammapada commentary, a perfect bedtime story!
-From 30th July we will be taking a Summer break, but we will be back in the Autumn.
+Samatha at Home is a newsletter and journal consisting of articles, poems, pictures and a video from the Jātakas or the Dhammapada commentary, a perfect bedtime story!
+Samatha at Home was published from April 2nd 2020 until June 3rd 2021.
+A new newsletter will be coming in the Autumn of 2021.

-You can find copies of the current issues of the newsletter available to download at the foot of this page, and all the videos can be accessed and played below.
+You can find copies of all the issues, available to download or read online in the right hand column of this page (you may have to scroll down a little to see them), and all the videos can be accessed and played below.

 The Story of the Mind Reader is another tale from the Dhammapada commentary.
 It is the story of how an ordinary lay disciple developed the path and also acquired the ability to read minds.
 These are the events that led to the Buddha giving verse 35 of the Dhammapada.

 Kisā Gotamī and the Mustard Seed is the famous story concerning the events that led to the Buddha giving verses 287 and 114 of the Dhammapada.
 The story tells of how the Buddha helped a young woman, overcome with grief, become free from her suffering.

 The Story of Sāmāvati and Māgandiyā is from the story cycle of King Udena.
 It is about two women, chief consorts of King Udena, and concerns the events behind verses 21,22 & 23 of the Dhammapada.